mmcdermott/multisource_args/README.md

 If such a solution to this problem / similar utility already exists and is better than this, please let me know (via a github issue).

+## Installation
+There is no formal distribution on `pip` as of now.
+But you can install it with `pip`, from github directly, via `pip install git+https://github.com/mmcdermott/multisource_args`.

 ## Requirements
   * `>= Python 3.7`